Statement

 Limehouse For Women

 Perfume Parlour Limehouse For Women is an Eau de Parfum launched in 2005.
-Limehouse For Women opens with Peach Blossom and Bergamot, settles into a heart of Orange Blossom, Tuberose, Gardenia, and Honey, and dries down to a base of Cardamom, Vanilla, Patchouli, and Sandalwood.
+Limehouse For Women opens with Peach Blossom and Bergamot, settles into a heart of Orange Blossom, Tuberose, Peony, and Gardenia, and dries down to a base of Cedar, Sandalwood, Patchouli, and Guaiac Wood.
 Perfume Parlour's Limehouse For Women carries a Statement verdict, a floral-led wear.

 Perfume Parlour's swing at Bond No.9 Chinatown.
 Limehouse captures the heady peach-blossom-and-tuberose heart, but the famous gourmand patchouli drydown lands thinner and shorter-lived than the rich, complex original.